Airmen’s Museum at the Cut Bank Airport

 Cut Bank Aerodrome under construction in 1942

-We are presently looking for any information, artifacts, photographs, contributions or anyone who can help us put together the history of the airport.
+We are presently looking for any information, artifacts, photographs, contributions or anyone who can help us put together the history of the airport or the WWII Army Air Corps base.

 Points of Contact for the Museum